 generally used to treat wrinkles, scars, and facial lines.
 They also treat wrinkles

 caused by volume loss and repetitive muscle contraction.
 Fillers are also used to

 plump up lips and enhance shallow contours and cheekbones.

 Dermabrasion.
 This may be used to minimize small scars, minor skin surface irregularities, surgical

 scars, and acne scars.
-It involves removing the top layers of skin with an electrical
+This treatment removes the top layers of skin with an electrical

-machine that abrades the skin.
-As the skin heals from the procedure, the surface appears
+machine that scrapes (abrades) the skin.
+As the skin heals from the procedure, the

-smoother and fresher.
-It can be used for the whole face or for certain areas or scars.
-Microdermabrasion
+surface looks smoother and fresher.
+It can be used for the whole face or for certain

 Laser skin resurfacing.
 Laser skin resurfacing uses high-energy light to burn away damaged skin.
 Laser resurfacing